arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 For each uplink we will see two sections:

-* the first (the lower one) is the uplink itself; you can recognize that is an uplink also thanks to the arrow up icon; the content is labelled "payload"
+* the first (the lower one) is the uplink itself; the arrow up icon indicates it is an uplink and the content is labelled as "payload".
-* the second is a downlink (arrow down icon) that confirms the uplink reception.
-This downlink is not necessary - unless you need it, of course.
+* the second is a downlink (arrow down icon) and its purpose is to confirm uplink reception.
+This part is optional so it can be disabled to save up data.

-You can click on each row to see message details.

-Notice that you've sent the string "Hello TTN!" and it was received a sequence of bytes in hexadecimal notation.

-The content is of course the same.
-We can use this online tool to convert the data: [ASCII to Hex...and other free text conversion tools](https://www.asciitohex.com/)
+Notice that a string "Hello TTN!" was sent but it was received as a sequence of bytes in hexadecimal notation.
+The content is of course the same, we can use this online tool to convert the data: [ASCII to Hex...and other free text conversion tools](https://www.asciitohex.com/).

-and try to copy the sequence of bytes into the "Hexadecimal" area, and then press the Convert button

-you'll see in the "Text (ASCII / ANSI)" area the content will be converted back to a readable format.

 **Sending a Downlink Message**